5monkeys/djedi-cms/djedi-react/README.md

 Now, what does the tag actually do?
 Not much to be honest.
 The above example works exactly the same without the `md` tag.
 But there are some benefits:

-* The `md` tag warns you if you use interpolation (`${variable}`) in the template literal.
-That's an anti-pattern, since it won't work if the user edits the node.
+- The `md` tag warns you if you use interpolation (`${variable}`) in the template literal.
+That’s an anti-pattern, since it won’t work if the user edits the node.
 Use [variables](#variables) instead.

-* If you use [Prettier], it will automatically format the contents of the template literal as markdown, which is very convenient.
+- If you use [Prettier], it will automatically format the contents of the template literal as markdown, which is very convenient.
 This is useful even if the value is plain text (markdown formatting usually works well there too).